klauswuestefeld/prevayler-clj/README.md

 ## Features

-Prevalence is the fastest possible and third simplest ACID persistence technique, combining the two simplest ones: http://en.wikipedia.org/wiki/System_Prevalence
+If your data fits in RAM, you can write your system as a pure Clojure function, without any database complexity.
+It will be much simpler, cleaner and orders of magnitude faster.

-"Simplicity is prerequisite for reliability."
-Dijkstra (1970)
+Prevayler takes care of persistence.

 ## Usage

 - Get enough RAM to hold all your data.
-- Model your business system as a pure (no I/O) event handling function.
+- Implement the business logic of your system as a pure event handling function.
+Keep the I/O handling logic separate.
 - Guarantee persistence by applying all events to you system through Prevayler, like this:

 ```clojure